Planning insight 1

 National VA Loans is not affiliated with the Department of Veterans Affairs or any government agency.

-Last reviewed: April 2026
+Last reviewed: June 2026

 Use these related pages to compare eligibility, costs, payment strategy, and local VA loan context.

-Many eligible borrowers with sufficient entitlement can buy with no down payment, subject to lender qualification, property approval, occupancy, and underwriting.
+Many eligible borrowers with sufficient entitlement can buy with no down payment, subject to lender qualification, property approval, occupancy, appraisal, and underwriting.